albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

    duplicates from **new_notifications**
    against **historical_notifications**.

-> HINT: A unionAll with Bounded (GCS) and Unbounded (PubSub), has been discarded, as it stalls the process (only first
+> NOTE: A unionAll with Bounded "historical" (GCS) and Unbounded "fresh" (PubSub), has been discarded, as it stalls the
+> process (only first
-> emitted Pane) and GroupByKey
-(GBK) when applying state (for State And Timer), when using GlobalWindow (maybe trying other Triggers).
-Potential
+> emitted Pane from PubSub is emitted) despite GroupByKey (GBK) when applying state (for State And Timer), and using GlobalWindow (other Triggers were included but only first
-> option, reloading **historical_notifications** into PubSub and loading into the State and Timer
+> Pane Pubsub records were shown).
+A potential option might be reloading **historical_notifications** into PubSub and
+> loading into the State and Timer, thus, all new notifications and historical will be unbounded.

 4. KO inValidBers as toxic in GCS
 5. Saving attempted BERs (new_notifications) in KV as State and release them when Timer expires (TTL): avoiding